The Chow Ring of the Hilbert Cube: Intermediate step: computing A*(Hilb^[2,3](X))

 \subsection{Applications to nested Hilbert schemes}

 As anticipated in Section \ref{sec-background}, by \cite[Proposition 2.5.8]{gottsche2006hilbert}, there is an isomorphism In particular, this makes it feasible to give a concrete description of the Chow ring of the latter.
-In the sequel we will denote $p_i:X_0\times X_1\times X_2\rightarrow X_i$ the projection to the $i$-th factor, for $i=0,1,2$, and likewise for $p_{ij}$.
-Also, we denote $\Delta_{i,j}$ the diagonal in the factor $X_i\times X_j$.
-We need a few preliminary lemmata. \begin{lm} In $A^*(X\times\hilb^2(X))$ we have
+We need a few preliminary lemmata.